-The Scale selection is used to set the scaling method used for the plot.
+This command is used to set the scaling method used for the plot.

 Optimize to media will set the scale so that the full paper area will be used for the plot.
 The scale factor might then be unfamiliar (for example 1:3749), but the plotting media will be used with the best resolution available.